autonomys/subspace-docs/docs/develop/nova/additional-guides/hardhat_guide.md

 Be careful to not commit hardhat.config.js file as it contain your private key.
 You can use NPM tools like [dotenv](https://www.npmjs.com/package/dotenv) to securely store your private keys in the `.env` file.
 :::

-9. Open to `deploy.js` file and replace the content with the code.
+9. Open `deploy.js` file and replace the content with the code.

 ![Hardhat-5](/img/developers/Hardhat-5.png)